Here are 10 vintage fishing lures that still catch fish (if you're brave enough to tie them to your line).

 The Bass-Oreno might be my favorite lure of all time.
 It certainly has a lot of great memories of vicious strikes, big fish and wonderful locations associated with it.

 Great for big bass and an absolute northern pike killer, the Bass-Oreno can be twitched as a topwater lure or retrieved as a swimming lure.
 It's smooth zigzagging motion on the retrieve has triggered many a pike and bass to hit it like a freight train.

-James Olds of Benton Harbor, Michigan patented the Wobbler in 1915, and then he immediately sold that patent to the South Bend Bait and Tackle Company.
-South Bend began producing the Wobbler in 1916, before quickly renaming it the Bass-Oreno.
+James Olds of Benton Harbor, Michigan, patented the Wobbler in 1915 and then immediately sold that patent to the South Bend Bait and Tackle Company.
+South Bend began producing the Wobbler in 1916 before quickly renaming it the Bass-Oreno.

 Most Bass-Orenos can be purchased for around $10, but depending on the usual collectible factors (maker, color, rarity, number produced, etc.), some sell for much more.

 For example, if you happen to have an early 20th century Bass-Oreno in the patriotic red, white and blue colors, you might have a lure worth several hundred dollars on your hands, or even upwards of $1,500 if it's in good condition.
 These limited edition Bass-Orenos were apparently made to celebrate the end of World War I.

 A couple years ago, I was able to purchase several Luhr Jensen Bass-Orenos from a trade show for the unbelievably cheap price of $1 each.
 I always have a couple in my tackle box and use them often.
 They never disappoint.

 The C.C.
 Roberts Bait Co., makers of the original Mud Puppy big fish lure, is still in business producing this unusual lure.
 These days the company is owned and the lures are made by James Rheinschmidt Jr. The original Mud Puppy was created in 1917 in Mosinee, Wisconsin.